MicrosoftDocs/windows-itpro-docs/windows/deployment/update/device-health-get-started.md

 Windows Error Reporting | watson.telemetry.microsoft.com
 Online Crash Analysis | oca.telemetry.microsoft.com

-[!Note]
+>[!NOTE]
-> If your deployment includes devices running Windows 10 versions prior to RS2, you must bypass authentication for the endpoints in Step 3.
-Windows Error Reporting did not support authenticating proxies until Windows 10 RS2.
+> If your deployment includes devices running Windows 10 versions prior to Windows 10, version 1703, you must bypass authentication for the endpoints in Step 3.
+Windows Error Reporting did not support authenticating proxies until Windows 10, version 1703.

 ## Add Device Health to Microsoft Operations Management Suite

 Device Health is offered as a solution in the Microsoft Operations Management Suite (OMS), a collection of cloud-based servicing for monitoring and automating your on-premise and cloud environments.
 For more information about OMS, see [Operations Management Suite overview](https://azure.microsoft.com/en-us/documentation/articles/operations-management-suite-overview/).

-If you are already using OMS, you’ll find Device Health in the Solutions Gallery.
+**If you are already using OMS**, you’ll find Device Health in the Solutions Gallery.
 Select the **Device Health** tile in the gallery and then click **Add** on the solution's details page.
 Device Health is now visible in your workspace.

-If you are not yet using OMS, use the following steps to subscribe to OMS Device Health:
+**If you are not yet using OMS**, use the following steps to subscribe to OMS Device Health:

 1. Go to [Operations Management Suite](https://www.microsoft.com/en-us/cloud-platform/operations-management-suite) on Microsoft.com and click **Sign in**.